igoose1/sending_queue/README.md

 queue.add_text_message(message.chat.id, 'Most important message', priority=1)
 ```

-In queue if messages have the same priority they will send by added time.
+In queue if messages have the same priority they will be sent by added time.
-Queue remembers time itself but you can set your own.
+Queue remembers time itself but you can set your own time.

 ```python3
 import time